JennaBarbara/KOHOChallenge/README.md

 - assuming all the requests are coming from the same time zone
 - assuming all load amounts are using the same currency
-- assuming day is count by calendar date rather than 24h cycle -assuming week is counted by blahhhhhhhhhh
+- assuming day is count by calendar date rather than 24h cycle
+- assuming week is counted by calendar week, following the ISO week date system

+TODO -
+add mutex to db
+add error handling when id is taken move conversion of load request format to separate function/file add checks forloadlimiting add tests

+add checks that